7 minute read

 For example, when starting a new study, a statistical programmer might self-service request a Snowflake environment setup (RAW/DEV/PROD), allowing the data manager to begin loading data from the EDC into RAW.

-Instead of opening tickets, the programmer triggers an automated workflow (via portal, CLI, or API) that provisions the schemas with access controls and compliance baked in.
+Instead of opening tickets, the programmer triggers an automated workflow (via portal, CLI, or API) that provisions the schemas with access controls and compliance built in.

-All of this is deployed through the IaC templates managed by the platform team — ensuring consistency, compliance, and speed without extra manual setup.
+All of this is deployed through the IaC templates managed by the platform team.
+This ensures consistency and speed without extra manual setup.

 How This Changes the Statistical Programmer’s Role